 Before long, word got out of the rich silver ores to be mined in the area and a number of other mines were developed including the C & D, Golden Curry, Hard Cash, and Union Mines.

 The ore from the Elkhorn Mine, the largest in the district, was initially processed with a 5-stamp mill, but by 1881, the mine had reached a depth of 300 feet and needed better refining methods.
-For a year, the mine then sat silent until further capital could be gained.
+For a year, the mine then sat silently until further capital could be gained.
 The Elkhorn Mining Company then took over the property, quickly developing the operation to include a new hoist, and a 10 stamp-chloridizing mill, which was able to process about 11 tons of ore per day.
 In 1884, a mill was built, and the following year, a smelter.
 In the late 1880’s Elkhorn reached its peak, supporting a population of about 2500 people, with many more living in the surrounding gulches.

 Lining Main Street were three hotels, a post office, a two-lane bowling alley, four ice houses, several retail stores, a barbershop, blacksmith, livery, and numerous saloons.
 The town also boasted a Methodist Church, a school, and hundreds of homes, cabins, and boarding houses.